Senior Vice President, Policy and Strategy

 Erin Henderson Moore is the Executive Director, Dual Special Needs Plan - of Washington DC.
 Previously, she was the Director of Policy & Strategy at UnitedHealthcare Community and State.
 UnitedHealthcare Community and State proudly serves more than six million Medicaid members in 31 states, plus Washington D.C.
 UnitedHealthcare is a division of UnitedHealth Group (NYSE: UNH) which is a diversified health and well-being company with a mission to help people live healthier lives and help make the health system work better for everyone by simplifying the health care experience, meeting consumer health and wellness needs, and sustaining trusted relationships with care providers.
 In her role, Erin serves as a policy expert to Enterprise leaders, developing strategic positions to shape the direction of programs that serve complex populations and advocating for modernized Medicaid programs.
 Erin focuses on improving health care delivery and health care financing under value-based purchasing (VBP), supporting large-scale payment reforms, and helping to identify innovative strategies for transforming care delivery.
 Erin has a decade of health policy experience.
 Prior to joining UnitedHealthcare, Erin has held positions in the private, government, and nonprofit sectors, all with a focus on health policy and strategy.
 Erin has a Bachelor of Arts Degree in Political Science and History from Columbia University, a Master's degree in Public Administration, and Graduate Certificate in Nonprofit Management from the Truman School of Public Affairs at the University of Missouri.

-Dr. Arethusa Stevens Kirk is a Regional Chief Medical Officer for UnitedHealthcare Community & State where she serves as the East Region Chief Medical Officer supporting eleven Health Plans to achieve key clinical and business objectives.
-Areas of focus in her portfolio include behavioral health integration, population health strategy, clinical innovation as well as diversity, inclusion, and equity initiatives.
-Currently Dr. Kirk also serves as the UnitedHealthcare Community Plan of Maryland where for the past 5 years she has directed clinical initiatives for member-centric care coordination, population health, and quality programs.
+Arethusa Stevens Kirk is a National Senior Medical Director for UnitedHealthcare Community & State where she serves as the VP of Clinical Strategy supporting each of the health plans nationally to achieve key clinical and business objectives.
+Areas of focus in her portfolio include population health strategy, clinical program development, medical behavioral health integration, clinical innovation as well as equity initiatives.
 With over 15 years of healthcare and community leadership experience, Dr Kirk has served as the Vice President of Medical Affairs at a Federally Qualified Health Center in Baltimore City and as a National Health Service Corps Scholar.
 She continues to practice as a primary care physician and as an Associate Physician of the Neurology and Development Inpatient Unit at Kennedy Krieger Institute.
 Dr Kirk is board certified in Pediatrics and completed her residency at the Johns Hopkins Children’s Hospital.
 She holds an honors degree in Visual Arts and Semiotics from Brown University and her Medical Doctorate from George Washington School of Medicine.
-Prior to her career in medicine she served with the Missionaries of Charity in India, taught at an open school in the Republic of South Africa, and lived with a regional village midwife as a U.S. Peace Corps Health Education Volunteer in The Gambia, West Africa.
+Prior to her career in medicine, she served with the Missionaries of Charity in India, taught at an open school in the Republic of South Africa, and lived with a regional village midwife as a U.S. Peace Corps Health Education Volunteer in The Gambia, West Africa.
 Finally, her parallel chief commitment is to shepherd the development and potential of her two young boys.

-Senior Policy Director, LTSS, UnitedHealthcare Community & State
+Senior Policy Director, Complex Care and LTSS, UnitedHealthcare Community & State

 Director of Policy, Dually Eligible Populations & DSNP